 Data represent the mean± standard deviation of replicate readings (n =3).

 As presented in Table 1, the proximate analysis displayed the results for crude fat, crude ash, moisture, protein, and carbohydrate.
 This is similar to the work of Olayinka (2023) who reported that turmeric is a good protein and carbohydrate source.
 The fiber content can contribute to the prevention of excess cholesterol absorption and cleanse the digestive tract of humans.
 This agrees with the report of Ikpeama et al., (2014), that fiber is known to prevent against metabolic condition called hypercholesterolemia (Olayinka, 2023).
 The high moisture content indicates that turmeric will take longer to dry and it is easily subjected to microbes hence, it is difficult to preserve when fresh.
-The proximate result compared well with the work of Abara et al (2021); and Ahaotu and Lawal (2019) on the Determination of proximate and minerals content of Turmeric (C. longa Linn) leaves and rhizomes.
+The proximate result compared well with the work of Abara et al (2021); and Ahaotu and Lawal (2019) on the determination of proximate and minerals content of Turmeric (C. longa Linn) leaves and rhizomes.

 3.2 Mineral Constituent of Curcuma longa